JoshuaStorm/meetable/README.md

 - Finished adding gCal events to user calendars.
 - Handle full day events.
 - Work on handling "transparent" events, pretty much events marked as "Available"

+## April 27, 2017 (Shayan)
+- Added additional busy times.
+- The backend works and is tested.
+- Started working on the front end so I can push a complete product.

 ## April 27, 2017 (Josh)
 - Started adding gCal events to users calendars if they click a button (UI by Casey though).